 Ballet lasted for a year when I was 12 and a lot of clubbing from the age of 15.
 My first hip hop dance class was in California when I was 16 over spring break, followed by a second class somewhere in KL when I was 21.
 My brother Adam self-taught his dance style and probably holds me responsible for teaching him a crappy crip walk when he was 9, which I had learned from a lovely ex.
 I also attempted break dancing with another ex when I was 15, and I still have a decent six-step and helicopter.

 I mention Adam because he has been a big influence on my exposure to dance.
 I fought hard to stay in control of my emotions most of my 20s and that shows when you’re trying to deliver a dance choreography.
-Learning a chorey without first tapping into the intention of what you are expressing is just moving your body to the beat.
+Learning a chorey’ without first tapping into the intention of what you are expressing is just moving your body to the beat.
 I muscled my way through many choreographies at my best to the beat but missed a lot of details.
 So much emphasis was placed on technicality and kind of lost touch with why I found it fun in the first place.
 Adam constantly reminded me to FEEL the music and the message, and the rest will come.
 Aight, brother, I get it now, I just needed over a decade’s time.

 For a non-classically trained dancer, I consider myself very fortunate to have had opportunities to perform styles of hip hop, street jazz, contemporary, K-Pop and even Samba.
 Legit, I got paid to perform those and I wouldn’t trade those experiences for anything.
 The time when I was incredibly nervous was during the audition for the *Shaun Evaristo Experience, part of the United We Boogie 2011 event held in Singapore.
 We had 1-2 rounds of freestyle after having delivered back his choreographed piece.
 I recall thinking, “well this is where I’m going to look like a bigger idiot.
 Fuck it, just DO IT.”
 Expectedly, I don’t remember much of what I did, I suppose most people hardly do during freestyle.
 When the dancers’ numbers who made the cut were posted up on the door and I saw my number listed, I could hardly contain my excitement.
-It was one of my favourite memories from Singapore. (*Shaun Evaristo is the founder of Movement Lifestyle and worked with YG Entertainment choreographing for popular Kpop artists.
+It was one of my favorite memories of Singapore. (*Shaun Evaristo is the founder of Movement Lifestyle and worked with YG Entertainment choreographing for popular Kpop artists.
 He also performed for Omarion, Vanessa Hudgens, and Justin Bieber.)